viper-adnan/Warez/Telegram.md

 ### Telegram Deezer downloader Bot
 - [@DeezloaderAn0n_bot](https://anonym.to/?https://github.com/An0nimia/DeezloaderAn0n_bot) - Download songs from Deezer and if they are now avbl. in Deezer it downloads it from YouTube.
+- [@DeezerMusicBot](https://anonym.to/?https://t.me/DeezerMusicBot) - Music bot which downloads tracks from Deezer.

 **[`^        back to top        ^`](#)**